sonujose/sonujose/README.md

 ### Hi there 👋

+- An Engineer!
+- I do DevOps stuff 🔭
+- Prefer deploying on kubernetes ⚡
+- Love developing devops tools using go 🌱
 <!--
 **sonujose/sonujose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.